smycynek/math-components/README.md

 as we can get, but if there is something more direct with less code or overhead, that would be great.

-4) I tried to save some code duplication by putting some common template code into a separate template, see `r-value` and `prefixOp`, but it required me making several different `<math>` elements and made items spacing difficult, so went back to a single component with one template.
+4) I tried to save some code duplication by putting some common template code into a separate template, (see `r-value`) but it required me making several different `<math>` elements and made items spacing difficult, so went back to a single component with one template.

 5) For some reason, building with optimization on causes issues rendering math.
 Currently investigating.